FICO Helps Millions of Ukrainian Refugees Get Access to Credit

 |Fair Isaac Corp.

-Börse aktuell - Live TickerUS-Zinsentscheid steht an: ATX freundlich -- DAX stabil -- Wall Street uneinheitlich -- Börsen in Fernost letztlich uneinheitlich
+Börse aktuell - Live TickerFed stellt Zinssenkungen in Aussicht, EZB lässt Leitzins unberührt: ATX mit Gewinnen -- DAX nach Rekordhoch über 17.000-er Marke wieder leichter -- Wall Street fester -- Anleger in Asien uneins

-Der heimische Aktienmarkt bewegt sich am Mittwoch etwas fester.
-Der deutsche Leitindex zeigt sich kaum bewegt.
-Die Wall Street tendiert zur Wochenmitte in verschiedene Richtungen.
-An den asiatischen Börsen konnten sich die Anleger zur Wochenmitte nicht auf eine gemeinsame Richtung einigen.
+Heimische Börsen nehmen am Donnerstag Fahrt auf.
+Am deutschen Aktienmarkt geht es nach unten.
+Die Wall Street zeigt sich am Donnerstag höher.
+Die Aktienmärkte in Fernost zeigen sich unterdessen mit unterschiedlichen Vorzeichen.